oskeng/connectivity_NB/README.md

 # connectivity_NB
-Python script for preparing input to Circuitscape for simulation structural connectivity in Norrbotten county, Sweden
+Python script for preparing input to Circuitscape for simulation of structural connectivity in Norrbotten county, Sweden

 Runs from within GRASS GIS.